Thursdays 5:00-6:30pm ET, 12-week session, Feb 11 – Apr 29

 This is a 12-week online applied program offered to students in grades 7-12 who want to continue improving their individual skills within the context of an interactive jazz workshop.
 The 90-minute weekly sessions provide students the opportunity to grow their individual skills within a supportive and relaxed workshop environment, with a concentration on exploring jazz improvisation, styles, standard repertoire, theory, and history.
 There are two sessions for this class (Tues or Thurs) taught by Lovell Bradford and Sean Higgins.
-Audition placement is required.
+Students are placed in session that best fits their skill level.

 Pre-requisites for this workshop: